cloudogu/gitops-playground/README.md

 * The following repos are created and initialized:
     * `argocd` (management and config of Argo CD itself),
     * `example-apps` (example for a developer/application team's GitOps repo) and
-    * `cluster-resources` (example for a cluster admin or infra/platform team's repo; see bellow for details)
+    * `cluster-resources` (example for a cluster admin or infra/platform team's repo; see below for details)
 * Argo CD is installed imperatively via a helm chart.
 * Two resources are applied imperatively to the cluster: an `AppProject` called `argocd` and an `Application` called `bootstrap`.
 These are also contained within the `argocd` repository.